Kevan Hall

-Kevan Hall is an American fashion designer best known for his couture red carpet designs and his role as the design and creative director of Halston.
+Kevan Hall (born 1957, Detroit, Michigan) is an American fashion designer best known for his celebrity red carpet dresses and his role as the design and creative director of Halston (1997–2000).
+In 2001, he launched his eponymous brand, Kevan Hall Signature that includes couture evening wear, women's pret-a-porter suits, accessories, and luxury home goods.
+His collections have been worn by Anne Hathaway, Naomi Campbell, Celine Dion, Michelle Obama, Vanessa Williams, Charlize Theron, Viola Davis, and more.
+In 2018, Hall co-founded the non-profit organization Black Design Collective, alongside costume designer Ruth E. Carter.

-Personal life
+Early life and education

-Kevan was born in Detroit, Michigan, the youngest of three children; his brother is Vondie Curtis-Hall, the actor and director.
+Kevan Hall was born in 1975 in Detroit, Michigan, the youngest of three children.
+His brother is actor and film director, Vondie Curtis-Hall.

-By the age of seven, Kevan knew he wanted to be a fashion designer.
-He attended the Fashion Institute of Design and Merchandising in Los Angeles, where he met his wife, Deborah.
+By the age of seven, Hall knew that he wanted to be a Fashion Designer.

+He attended the Fashion Institute of Design & Merchandising (FIDM) in Los Angeles, where he met his wife, Deborah.

 Career

 Hall started his fashion career as an assistant to L.A. sportswear designer Harriet Selwyn.
 In 1983, he founded Kevan Hall Couture, selling to luxury retailers including Neiman Marcus, Saks, Lord & Taylor, Bonwit Teller, Bullocks Wilshire and Bergdorf Goodman.
 In 1997, Kevan Hall was asked to provide the creative talent to reinvigorate Halston, the dormant label famous for dressing Jacqueline Kennedy, Lauren Hutton, Lauren Bacall, Elizabeth Taylor, among other notable names.
 Kevan joined Halston as the Design and Creative Director from Fall 1998 - Spring 2000.

 In 2002, he launched his own signature ready to wear line, Kevan Hall Collection.

 Fashion Week Online highlighted Hall’s Fall/Winter 2022 collection: Trading Post, stating, “his use of regional fabrics, accented with blackened gold and copper metallics, reimagines a glorious era of seafaring trade and opulent beauty.”

 Kevan's designs have been worn by many Hollywood stars and fashion icons including Salma Hayek, Charlize Theron, Anne Hathaway, Katherine Heigl, and Michelle Obama.